 - the capabilities/limitations of computational methods and the limitations of computer-based methods.

-Teaching, learning and assessment strategies to enable outcomes to be achieved and demonstrated:

-Most modules use lectures (normally two hours per week) to establish the knowledge and understanding required.
-Tutorials, group work or laboratories are used to develop further the concepts introduced in lectures and to provide some feedback on the students’ development in the module.
-Tutorials may also be used for feedback on progress towards completion of the assessment(s) used in the module.
-Workshops and supervised practical sessions are used in modules where practical skills are to be developed, supported by knowledge and understanding.
-The acquisition of knowledge, understanding and practical skills is assessed by a combination of written examinations, laboratory reports or written coursework reports as appropriate.
-In the case of design and project modules the assessment methods include summative posters, written reports and oral presentations.

 3.2 Skills and other attributes:

 a.
 Subject-specific cognitive skills:

 On successful completion of this programme, students should be able to:

 - understand the essential principles of aeronautical engineering and the underpinning science and mathematics, with an appreciation of the wider engineering context and social, economic and environmental implications of the modern aerospace industry.